The Xiaomi M365 Pro electric scooter is one of the most beloved electric scooters of all time.

-It is impossible to tell since the product has only been launched last year.
+It is still too soon to tell since the product has only been launched last year.
 People report good durability and low fault numbers after a year of heavy usage.

-I’ve had mine for six months and I can’t notice any serious issues yet, so we can expect a good mileage out of it.
+I’ve had mine for a year now and I can’t notice any serious issues yet, so you can expect a good mileage out of it.

 How do I clean my Xiaomi M365 Pro?